Gluten Intolerance: 21 Foods to Avoid

 • Nausea and vomiting

 It is critical to consult with a healthcare professional if experiencing any of the above symptoms for a potential celiac diagnosis.
-If experiencing such signs and do not test positive for celiac disease, individuals may identify themselves with a gluten sensitivity or intolerance.
+If experiencing signs and do not test positive for celiac disease, individuals may identify themselves with a gluten sensitivity or intolerance.

 2. Varieties and derivatives of wheat, including durum, einkorn, emmer, farina, farro, graham, semolina, spelt, and wheat berries